Back to blog

 Start with the routes, vehicles, chargers, and depots where energy constraints already create daily planning work.
 Map the decisions operators make today, the data they trust, the systems they copy data between, and the exceptions that create missed routes or charging downtime.
 That map becomes the first version of the product plan.

 NextPage helps teams scope EV fleet platforms around the operating model: battery and charger data, dispatch rules, depot energy planning, dashboards, integrations, and rollout metrics.
-The useful first step is an EV fleet software requirements worksheet followed by a platform scoping session that turns the workflow into an MVP roadmap.
+The useful first step is an EV fleet software requirements worksheet followed by a platform scoping session that turns the workflow into an MVP roadmap, integration plan, and support model.

 Turn this AI idea into a practical build plan